Thursday's Columns

 Yet, looking around, I see there is no such offender.
 Below on the river, however, are the concentric waves from something that has ducked back into the water.
 Waiting for the possibility it might resurface, I watch capillary rings continue to widen.
 The cormorants waddle from the sandbar into the river.
 A lone Great Blue Heron glides gently over the inlet.
 Eventually, there’s no trace of any water disturbance here.

 I’m quite certain whatever was below me has gone when up pops a North American River Otter, one capable of holding its breath for four minutes.
-In its shiny paws, it clutches a five inch fish.
-The otter tears into it, chews with such open-mouth gusto, that in our close proximity, I mistook the sound for someone smacking their gum.
+In its shiny paws, it clutches a five-inch fish.
+The otter tears into it, chews with such open-mouthed gusto that, in our close proximity, I mistook the sound for someone smacking their gum.

 The river is so wide here, it could be mistaken for a lake.
 The expanse makes it difficult to spot the otters.
 Equipped with sensitive whiskers, River Otters navigate dark, murky waters for their main fish diet, but also find amphibians and crawfish.